SPARC-FAIR-Codeathon/2024-team-8/README.md

 </p>

 <br/>
-After completion of the training phase, the trained agent was tested on the surrogate model in a heart rate tracking task lasting for 100 seconds, in which the agent had to track several randomly changing setpoint heart rates (changes occured every 50 seconds) from the setpoints specified in the .ini file above (72.0 bpm, 74.0bpm, ..., 82.0bpm).
-The controller showed a very satisfactory performance in terms of steady state error quantified by the mean squared error between setpoint and measured heart rate of only 1.75 bpm (Figure 13).
+After completion of the training phase, the trained agent was tested on the surrogate model in a heart rate tracking task lasting for 1000 seconds.
+The agent had to track several randomly changing setpoint heart rates (changes occured every 50 seconds) from the setpoints specified in the .ini file above (72.0 bpm, 74.0 bpm, ..., 82.0 bpm).
+The controller showed very satisfactory performance in terms of steady state error quantified by the mean squared error between setpoint and measured heart rate of only 1.75 bpm (Figure 13).
 <br/>

 <br/>
 <p align="center">
 <img src="./img/osparc_controller_test_on_surrogate_model.png" alt="Testing trained agent on the surrogate model."/>
 <br/>
         <b>Figure 13.</b> Testing the trained reinforcement learning agent on the surrogate model in SPARC.RL Train Agent node on oSPARC.
-Running 1000 seconds of heart rate tracking with random setpoint heart rates with a steady state error quantified by mean squared error between setpoint and measured heart rate of only 1.75 bpm.
+Running 1000 seconds of heart rate tracking with random setpoint heart rates resulted in a steady state error quantified by mean squared error between setpoint and measured heart rate of only 1.75 bpm.
 </p>
 <br/>

-#### SPARC.RL Controller
+### SPARC.RL Controller
 The controller can be deployed with the full cardiovascular system model from Haberbusch et al. to form a complete control loop for evualation.
 It is [available on oSPARC](https://osparc.io/study/fa885632-4b04-11ee-869a-02420a0bd26e).

 ## License